abadhikari/cerebrum/README.md

 # cerebrum
-An AI-assisted semantic map that organizes and connects your thoughts and concepts.
+An LLM connected semantic map that organizes and connects your thoughts and concepts.